T-Money Card Guide: How to Get Around Korea Cheaply

 What Exactly is a T-Money Card?

 Think of the T-Money card as your magic wand for getting around Korea.
-It's a rechargeable smart card that allows you to pay for most public transportation services, including subways, buses, and even taxis, all across the country.
+It's a rechargeable smart card that lets you pay for most public transportation services, including subways, buses, and even taxis, all across the country.
 But it's not just for transport!
 You can also use it to make small purchases at convenience stores (like CU, GS25, 7-Eleven), vending machines, and even some cafes or bakeries.
 It's essentially Korea's version of an Oyster Card or an EZ-Link, but with its own unique Korean charm.

 Getting Your Hands on a T-Money Card: Easy Peasy!